kevinwilso05/tillvalhalla/tilvalhalla/Package/README.md

   <li> Ability to remove teleport prevention </li>
   <li> Ability to modify the movement speed effects when items are equiped </li>
   <li> Ability to manage various aspects of ships </li>
-  <li> Addition of some custom assets, some are clean, some are NSFW </li>
   <li> Ability to manage plant grow area and ground requirements </li>
   <li> Ability to manage a few aspects of players </li>
   <li> Ability to modify smelter production values </li>